William Chandler Shrubsall: Early life

 Shrubsall was originally from Niagara Falls, New York, the son of William and Marianne (Marge) Shrubsall.
 He excelled academically and was named valedictorian of the graduating class at La Salle High School.
-Shrubsall was planning to attend the University of Chicago after graduation and study pre-law.
+Shrubsall was planning to attend the University of Chicago after graduation to study pre-law.

 Death of his mother

 On June 25, 1988, twelve hours before giving his valedictorian speech, he beat his mother to death with a baseball bat.
 In his statement to police, Shrubsall stated that his mother got into a heated argument with him after he returned from his then-girlfriend's home.
 He said that his mother hit him several times and backed him down a hallway while threatening to kill him.
 Originally charged with second-degree murder, the charge was eventually reduced to manslaughter following a plea bargain.
-He was examined by a psychiatrist after his arrest who diagnosed Shrubsall as a psychopath and said there was no cure for him, or for his compulsion to lie.
-Niagara County Court Judge Charles J. Hannigan rejected Shrubsall's petition that he be granted youthful offender status and sentenced him to a minimum of 5 years in prison without parole.
+He was examined by a psychiatrist after his arrest who diagnosed Shrubsall as a psychopath and compulsive liar and said that he could not be cured.
+Niagara County Court Judge Charles J. Hannigan rejected Shrubsall's petition that he be granted youthful offender status and sentenced him to a minimum of five years in prison without parole.
 In 1990, Shrubsall was granted youthful offender status by the New York State appeals court.